 Student rides: The number of students transported in a given system multiplied by the number of one-way trips in a school bus.
-(For example, a school district that transports 1000 students provides 2000 student rides daily or 360,000 student rides to and from school annually, assuming 180 school days.
-To determine the total number of student rides annually, the district would add the actual or estimated number of students transported on activity trips [times 2] to the figure above.)
+[For example, a school district that transports 1,000 students provides 2,000 student rides daily or 360,000 student rides to and from school annually, assuming 180 school days.
+To determine the total number of student rides annually, the district would add the actual or estimated number of students transported on activity trips (times 2) to the figure above.]

-Substitute drive: A driver who is not assigned to a regular route but is employed to provide immediate coverage, when necessary, due to driver absences or emergencies; also known as spare driver and extraboard driver.
+Substitute driver: A driver who is not assigned to a regular route but is employed to provide immediate coverage, when necessary, due to driver absences or emergencies; also known as spare driver and extraboard driver.